MicrosoftDocs/windows-itpro-docs/windows/deployment/volume-activation/introduction-vamt.md

 - **Managing product keys**: You can store multiple product keys and use VAMT to install these keys to remote client products.
 You can also determine the number of activations remaining for MAKs.

-- **Managing activation data**: VAMT stores activation data in a SQL database.
+- **Managing activation data**: VAMT stores activation data in an SQL database.
 VAMT can export this data to other VAMT hosts or to an archive in XML format.

 ## Next steps